Open your eyes~

 - Alien Abduction: Immediately after Jimmy and Buck get home from their trip to fetch some honey, an airship hover over the house and abducts Jimmy, along with his entire family.

-- All Just a Dream: The entire game is nothing more than an immense imaginary world crafted by Jimmy, made up of his own dreams and nightmares.
+- All Just a Dream: The whole entire game is an immense imaginary world crafted from dreams and nightmares.
+Specifically, Jimmy's, dreams and nightmares.

-- All Your Powers Combined: The Pulsating Mass has the ability to utilize the various techniques of Andrew, Helga, and Lars in the final boss battle after having absorbed them.
+- All Your Powers Combined: The final boss battle, the titular Pulsating Mass, has the ability to utilize the various techniques of Andrew, Helga, and Lars in after having absorbed them.

 - Ambiguous Ending: After seemingly defeating the Pulsating Mass once and for all, Jimmy winds up back in his house.
 From there, he can either select party members from across the entire game and re-enter the dream world through his closet, or he can leave his house through the front door.
 Leaving this way causes Jimmy to wind up in a world devoid of any color, almost looking like it was drawn entirely in pencil.
 Jimmy can't re-enter his house from here, claiming he can't remember what the inside looks like, so there's only one direction to go.
 During this entire segment, you can hear the sound of a heart monitor beeping in the background.
 After travelling for long enough through the now barren landscape, Jimmy walks over to the edge of the very cliff where Helga woke him up at the beginning of the game.
 A cut-scene then plays where we're shown a close-up of Jimmy looking over the horizon and saying "I'm Sorry"... which then bends into a straight, flat line.
 After one last title drop, the game fades to white, and the player is booted back to the title screen.